-Do not send money upfront to apply for a scholarship.
-Universities or other organisations that offer scholarships will never ask you for money when applying.
+- Application fees: Do not send money upfront to apply for a scholarship.
+Universities or other organizations that offer scholarships will never ask you for money when applying.

-Most scholarships will not come with any fees that you need to pay, so by wary any that have them, especially if they ask you to pay them upfront.
+- Loan fees: Most scholarships will not come with any fees that you need to pay, so be wary of any that have them, especially if they ask you to pay them upfront.

 - Scammers call the student pretending to be high ranking officials from China

 - They inform the student that they’re involved in a criminal plot in China and are at risk of arrest